NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     // get rootBlock from the attribute catalog entry /* if Index does not exist for the attribute (check rootBlock == -1) */ {

-        // search for the record id (recid) corresponding to the attribute with attribute name attrName, with value attrval
-        // and satisfying the condition op using linearSearch() }
+        /* search for the record id (recid) corresponding to the attribute with attribute name attrName, with value attrval and satisfying the condition op using linearSearch()
+        */
+    }

     /* else */ {
         // (index exists for the attribute)

-        // search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval
-        // and satisfying the condition op using BPlusTree::bPlusSearch() }
+        /* search for the record id (recid) correspoding to the attribute with attribute name attrName and with value attrval and satisfying the condition op using BPlusTree::bPlusSearch() */
+    }

-    // if it fails to find a record satisfying the given condition (recId = {-1, -1}) return E_NOTFOUND;
+    // if there's no record satisfying the given condition (recId = {-1, -1})
+    //     return E_NOTFOUND;

     /* Copy the record with record id (recId) to the record buffer (record) For this Instantiate a RecBuffer class object by passing the recId and